 In the emphasized language in Pratsch, the Court acknowledges that the clerk's office received a copy of the document when it received the fax transmission.
-The Court implies that there would have been compliance with the statutory filing requirement of "physical delivery of the notice of appeal and receipt by the clerk of court," id., but for the rule allowing fax filing only where the document in question was not required to be accompanied by a filing fee.
+The Court implies that there would have been compliance with the statutory filing requirement of "physical delivery of the notice of appeal and receipt by the clerk of court,'" id., but for the rule allowing fax filing only where the document in question was not required to be accompanied by a filing fee.
 This clearly leaves the door open to the conclusion that an effective filing occurs on the day the document is received by fax transmission when there is no rule limiting fax filing to particular types of documents.
-This of course is the case in the instant matter.
+This, of course, is the case in the instant matter.
 See Calabrese v.
 Springer Personnel of New York, Inc. 141 Misc.
-2d 566, 534 N. Y. S. 2d 83 (1988) ("Faxing patently satisfied the plain intent of the subdivision [which governs service of documents but did not address the use of fax]").
+2d 566, 534 N. Y. S. 2d 83 (1988) ("Faxing patently satisfied the plain intent of the subdivision [which governs service of documents but does not address the use of fax].").

 In the Commission's opinion, the Court's holding in Pratsch, along with the general principles of liberality and informality in applying rules in administrative proceedings, support the interpretation of §1.01(12), Wis.
 Adm.
-Code, that filing of a response pursuant to §111.39(3), Stats., is complete when the Commission receives a fax copy of the documents, and the Commission so holds under the facts and circumstances of the instant case.
+Code, that filing is complete when the Commission receives a fax copy of the complaint, and the Commission so holds under the facts and circumstances of the instant case.